Chemical Bonding

 The strength of intermolecular bonds depends on shape and surface area

-As a general rule, the strength of the intermolecular bonds created by dispersion forces, together with the boiling point of a substance, increases in proportion to molecular weight.
+As a general rule, the strength of the intermolecular bonds created by dispersion forces, together with the boiling point of a substance, increases in proportion to the size of its molecules.
 Small molecules like methane (the main component of natural gas) experience weak intermolecular forces and thus have low boiling points.
 Methane has a boiling point of −161.49 °C. Larger molecules like octane (an important component of petrol), have much higher boiling points.
 Octane has a boiling point of between 125.1 °C and 126.1 °C.

 Dipole-dipole interactions

-Molecules that have polar covalent bonds are called polar molecules.
+Molecules that contain partial charges are called polar molecules.
 They are electrically neutral overall, but the separation of charge within the molecule effectively turns it into a dipole, like the water molecule we saw above.
 If two polar molecules are close enough together, the positive end of one of the molecules will be attracted to the negative end of the other molecule.

 Hydrogen bonds

 A hydrogen bond is essentially a special case of the dipole-dipole interaction.
 A hydrogen bond occurs when a hydrogen atom that is covalently bonded to a highly electronegative atom such as nitrogen, oxygen or fluorine (this atom is known as the proton donor) is attracted to another highly electronegative atom (known as the proton acceptor) nearby.
+A hydrogen bond is thus the result of the electromagnetic attraction between the positive charge on the proton donor’s hydrogen atom and the negative charge on the proton acceptor.
 Hydrogen bonds can occur both between molecules and within a single (complex) molecule.

 A hydrogen bond between two water molecules